 “An appropriate means of AtoN and for communications and data exchange, including redundancy, should be provided for the safe conduct of any MASS trial.”

-The establishment of safe and secure environments in which MASS can operate can be assisted through the provision and adaption of AtoN, beneficial to MASS operations.
-IALA provides guidance on AtoN that should be used to support MASS operations within this complex environment, including, but not limited to:
+IALA is considering MASS as the operational, technological and regulatory level.The establishment of safe and secure environments in which MASS can operate can be assisted through the provision and adaption of AtoN, beneficial to MASS operations.

-Fixed shore side electronic AtoN

-Floating electronic AtoN

-Virtual AtoN
+MASS operations rely on digital data exchange capabilities, including developments in the VHF Data Exchange System (VDES), International Mobile Technologies (i.e. 4G and 5G), digital VHF Voice and satellite technologies .

+IALA provides guidance on AtoN that should be used to support MASS operations within this complex environment, including, but not limited to the:

-Marking of physical AtoN using Synthetic AtoN
+provision of AtoN: fixed and floating shore side electronic AtoN, , virtual AtoN, marking of physical AtoN using Synthetic AtoN

-The transmission of local and applicable AtoN information, MSI, Meteorological and Hydrographic data using Application Specific Messages (ASM) contained in IMO Circular SN.1/ 289
+transmission information: AtoN information, MSI, Meteorological and Hydrographic data (using Application Specific Messages (ASM) contained in IMO Circular SN.1/ 289 or other systems as may be developed)

-Supporting the safe and efficient operations within both national and international waterways
+support of safe and efficient operations within both national and international waterways

-Ensuring communication between vessels within and outside of a VTS environment, recognising the different degrees or levels of autonomy

-Sharing of a common operating picture for situational awareness of the waterway within and outside of Vessel Traffic Services (VTS) environment
+provision of VTS: communication between vessels within and outside of a VTS environment, recognising the different degrees or levels of autonomy; monitoring and sharing of a common operating picture for situational awareness of the waterway within and outside of Vessel Traffic Services (VTS) environment; interaction between VTS and Remote Control Centres (RCC) for MASS.

-Applicable to Level 1-3: Scoping and development of guidance on the interaction between VTS and the remote control centre (RCC) for MASS (land-based and / or from another vessel)

-The tracking of both MASS and non-MASS vessels to support the traffic image.

-Cyber Security – cyber risk management

-Augmentation of positioning systems

-Promoting standardisation of data transfer

-The above requires digital communication systems that include AIS.
-The ASM is evolving within VHF Data Exchange System (VDES).
-The VDE (full description) component, when available, will also be relevant.

-Other digital data exchange capabilities, including developments in 4G and 5G, digital VHF Voice and satellite technologies will also be relevant to facilitating MASS operations.
+consideration of reliable and secure systems: cyber security and management of cyber risk; augmentation of positioning systems; requirement for and promotion of standardisation of data transfer

 Review of MASS related Documents